raganwald-deprecated/homoiconic/2011/11/YouAreDaChef.md

-Separating Concerns in Coffeescript using Aspect-Oriented Programming
+Separating Concerns in CoffeeScript using Aspect-Oriented Programming
 ---

 Modern object-oriented software design [favours composition over inheritance][coi] and celebrates code that is [DRY][dry].
 The idea is to separate each object's concerns and responsibility into separate units of code, each of which have a single responsibility.
 When two different types of objects share the same functionality, they do not repeat their implementation, instead they share their implementation.